Leading Wire Form Manufacturers

 2. Wire Straightening

-Finally, to make sure the wire product is free from imperfections like sharp edges or burrs, manufacturers complete wireforming with finishing processes.
-Examples include: cutting, coining, heading, forming, stamping, coating and painting.
+To ensure the wire product is flawless and free from imperfections such as sharp edges or burrs, manufacturers apply finishing processes to complete the wireforming.
+These processes include cutting, coining, heading, forming, stamping, coating, and painting.

 Wire Form Design

-Two important aspects of wireform configuration are ends and interior geometries.
-Common ends include: machine cut ends, chamfered ends, chisel point and turn ends and ball ends.
-Common interior geometries include: winging, pierced swaging, custom shaped holes, grooves and cold headings.
+Two critical elements of wireform design are the ends and interior geometries.
+Typical ends encompass machine cut, chamfered, chisel point, turned, and ball ends.
+Meanwhile, the interior geometries often feature winging, pierced swaging, custom-shaped holes, grooves, and cold headings.

 Machine Cut End

-A machine cut end is a straight edge, cut by a machine die like a guillotine knife.
-Machine cut ends have tiny burrs (.13mm) that cannot be seen by the naked eye.
-These burrs are so insignificant that they do not usually need to be removed for the wireform to be considered finished.
+A machine-cut end features a precisely straight edge, created by a die that operates like a guillotine knife.
+These ends possess minuscule burrs, measuring about 0.13mm, invisible to the naked eye.
+These burrs are typically so minor that they don’t require removal for the wireform to be deemed complete.

 Chamfered End